herrerovir/Air-quality-forecasting/README.md

 # 🍃💚 Air Quality Forecasting

-This project walks through a full machine learning workflow to forecast NO₂ levels in air quality using time series data.
-It covers everything from data cleaning and preprocessing to model selection, evaluation, and predictions.
-The final model, an LSTM (Long Short-Term Memory), accurately forecasts future NO₂ concentrations, providing valuable insights for pollution control and public health planning.
+This project walks through a complete machine learning pipeline for forecasting nitrogen dioxide (NO₂) levels using time series data.
+It covers the entire process, from cleaning and preparing the data to training, evaluating, and generating predictions.
+The core model is an LSTM (Long Short-Term Memory) network that learns from historical NO₂ values to produce accurate short-term forecasts.
+These predictions can support air quality monitoring and help inform public health decisions.

-📌 Originally built for a technical screening and later adapted into a portfolio project..
+📌 Originally built for a technical screening and later adapted into a portfolio project.

 ## 🎯 Goal

-Build a robust LSTM model to forecast NO₂ concentrations, helping to predict air quality trends.
-The two requirements for this project were: series must be non-seasonal, and the predictions must rely solely on historical data, with no external variables.
-The project emphasizes data cleaning, feature exploration, and model training to deliver reliable predictions that support informed decisions on pollution control and public health.
+The objective of this project is to build a reliable LSTM model that forecasts nitrogen dioxide (NO₂) concentrations based only on historical values.
+One of the main requirements was that the time series data should be non-seasonal, and no external variables could be used for prediction.
+The focus throughout the project is on thoughtful data cleaning, careful exploration of patterns, and solid model training.
+The end result is a forecasting model that helps track air quality trends and can contribute to better decision-making in pollution control and public health.

+## 🌍 Real-World Relevance

+Reliable NO₂ forecasts help cities manage public health risks, optimize traffic flow, and support environmental planning.
+This type of model can also benefit factories and industrial areas by helping them monitor emissions, stay within regulatory limits, and adjust operations proactively.
+Since the model runs only on historical data, it offers a fast and lightweight solution for real-time air quality monitoring across different sectors.

 ## 🗃️ Repository Structure